imikimi/literate_randomizer/README.md

     LiterateRandomizer.paragraph(:sentences => 3, :words => 3)
     # => "Drama which would.
 Wrong fashion which.
 Throw them there."

+## Inspiration

+Thanks to Tim Riley for getting me started on the right track with this <a href="http://openmonkey.com/blog/2008/10/23/using-markov-chains-to-provide-english-language-seed-data-for-your-rails-application/">block post</a>.

 ## Contributing

 1. Fork it